 The hydrodynamic model results are used to drive the transport in the water quality model.
 However, direct use of the Resource Management Associates-2V model results in the WASP5 model is not possible for several reasons.
-First, the Resource Management Associates-2V model is spatially defined by a series of segments.
+First, the Resource Management Associates-2V model is spatially defined by a set of nodes whereas the WASP5 model is spatially defined by a series of segments.
 The Resource Management Associates-2V model produces a velocity field defined at the nodes, while WASP5 requires a set of balanced and routed steady state flows defined for segment interfaces.
 Thus, the Resource Management Associates-2V results have to be translated into WASP5 segment space.
 The second reason is that Resource Management Associates-2V conserves momentum but does not inherently conserve water mass, which is required by the WASP5 model under the steady state flow conditions for which the Resource Management Associates-2V simulations were conducted.